 The importance of using a VPN cannot be stressed enough, especially in our modern internet era.
 Quality VPNs, like NordVPN, offer peace of mind while browsing the web.
 Originally designed to be used by businesses, a VPN has more recently become an essential tool for the everyday internet user.

-In this guide we break down how a VPN works and what to look for in your VPN provider.
+In this guide, we break down how a VPN works and what to look for in your VPN provider.

 Surfing the internet without a VPN leaves you exposed to a vast array of cyber threats.
 Therefore, a VPN is highly recommended for anyone and everyone who uses the internet on their smartphone, tablet or PC.
-Every device should be secured by a VPN to stop hackers getting access to your private data or installing malicious files on your device.
+Every device should be secured by a VPN to stop hackers from getting access to your private data or installing malicious files on your device.